espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Anticipate Ambush.md

 # Anticipate Ambush
 ![[icons-sundries-books-book-red-exclamation.webp|150]]

-You keep watch for any [[Hidden]] creatures or dangerous sites, moving at half your travel Speed.
+You keep watch for any [[z_mechanics/PF2e Mechanics_1.5_09122024/Rule References/Hidden]] creatures or dangerous sites, moving at half your travel Speed.
 If you're Anticipating an Ambush at the start of an encounter, you roll a Perception check for initiative, and all enemies rolling Stealth for initiative take a –2 circumstance penalty to their Stealth checks.